nasa/Common-Metadata-Repository/dev-system/README.md

 ## Update of umm-cmn-json-schema.json

-Since the common umm-cmn-json-schema.json is shared by UMM-C, UMM-Var and UMM-S, and is compiled into clojure model.
-We cannot really untie it from the different concept schemas.
-As a result, there can only be one version of umm-cmn-json-schema.json for the latest version of different concept schemas.
-We should update umm-cmn-json-schema.json for all concept schemas when it is updated.
+We need to keep the latest version of the umm-cmn-json-schema.json in sync for all concept types.
+When the umm-cmn-json-schema.json is updated for one concept type, the corresponding files should be updated for all concept types.

 ## License